 off boredom on the part of a user installing many packages.
 This means,

-amongst other things, using the --quiet option on
+amongst other things, not passing the --verbose option to

 Errors which occur during the execution of an installation script must be checked and the installation must not continue after an error.